KrapsyBurger/PHPSymfonyTest/PHPSymfonyTest/README.md

-Hello and welcome to my application test for Studapart !
+Hello and welcome to my Symfony test !

 How to start :